 Budget: Unlimited

-Jet-set, James Bond-style, by taking a sojourn steeped in lavishness in the tiny country of Monaco.
-Pack your dinner coat for the casino and your stylish beachwear for the pebbled shore, hop a seven-minute helicopter ride from nearby Nice and — voilà — instant immersion in one of the wealthiest and most beautiful places on the planet.
+Jet-set, James Bond-style, by taking a sojourn steeped in lavishness to the tiny country of Monaco.
+Pack your dinner coat for the casino and your stylish beachwear for the pebbled shore, take a seven-minute helicopter ride from nearby Nice and — voilà — instant immersion in one of the wealthiest and most beautiful places on the planet.

 Sip champagne and bask in Mediterranean splendor on land or sea.
 Dine like local royalty and venture to nearby Cote d’Azur attractions, from lavender fields to St. Tropez beaches.
 Cheers, mon ami!